Introduction:

 Metal objects are something we all know.
 We use a variety of metal things, including machine components and household equipment.
 So, metal fabrication is a critical manufacturing method.
 However, you can do metal fabrication in many ways.
 But which one is adequate is the real question.
 Similarly, sheet metal cutting is no different.
-This laser cutting vs waterjet cutting guide will show you which method is correct.
+This laser cutting VS waterjet cutting guide will show you which method is correct.
 Both waterjet and laser cutting are widely used in workshops and metal industries.
 However, in today’s world, laser cutting has replaced many traditional sheet metal cutting methods.
 There are many reasons why.
-Laser cutting vs water jet cutting, what is the difference?
+Laser cutting VS water jet cutting, what is the difference?
 In this article, you will be introduced to the pros and cons of each technique.
 You will understand why laser cutting has replaced many traditional ones.

 What is Sheet Metal Cutting?